12 of the Best Wheated Bourbon Bottles to Try

 Finding a go-to bourbon that tastes amazing and doesn’t strain your wallet is the ultimate win.
 For a fantastic value, Larceny Bourbon from Heaven Hill is a crowd-pleaser.
 It’s known for being exceptionally smooth with a slightly sweet finish, making it perfect for easy sipping or mixing into a cocktail.
 Another bottle that gets a lot of love from the whiskey community is Green River Wheated.
 It’s often praised as a top-tier everyday bourbon and typically costs around $35.
 These bourbons prove that you don’t need a high price tag to get a high-quality pour.
 They are reliable, delicious, and perfect for stocking your home bar.

-Get the Premium Taste for Less
+How to Get That Premium Taste for Less

 Let’s talk about the white whale of wheated bourbon: Pappy Van Winkle.
 While it has a legendary reputation, it’s also notoriously expensive and nearly impossible to find.
 But here’s a secret: you don’t need Pappy to experience a top-shelf wheated bourbon.
 There are several other bottles that deliver a rich, complex flavor profile that can even rival the big names.
 For instance, Old Weller Antique 107 is a fan favorite that has famously outperformed Pappy in blind taste tests, proving there are bourbons better than Pappy Van Winkle out there.
 Exploring these alternatives is part of the fun of being a bourbon lover—you get all the exceptional taste without the chase or the astronomical price.